cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 An underperforming group refers to a cluster of similar examples (i.e. a slice) in the dataset for which the ML model predictions are poor.
 The examples in this underperforming group may have noisy labels or feature values, or the trained ML model may not have learned how to properly handle them (consider collecting more data from this subpopulation or up-weighting the existing data from this group).

+This issue-type is more about the overall dataset vs. individual data points.
+If an underperforming group is detected, Datalab will flag the individual data points from this group.

 Underperforming Group issues are detected based on one of:

 - provided `pred_probs` and `features`,